What is bed wetting?

 This usually requires referral to a specialist, such as a urologist (a specialist in treating conditions that affect the urinary system) or an incontinence adviser.

 Learn more about adult bed wetting here.

 Bedding essentials to keep you dry at night

 Waterproof mattress and pillow protectors are essentials tools for coping with bed wetting.

 Reusable Bed Pads take away the stress of having to change the whole bed.
 An absorbable bed pad is perfect for endless uses from pregnancy to old age, and everything in between.

 It’s also worth considering a bed wetting alarm.
 This involves wearing a small sensor on your underwear and an alarm on your pyjamas.
 If the sensor starts to get wet, it simply sets off the alarm.
 Overtime, the alarm should help you recognise when you need to get up and go to the toilet.

 What can I do to stop my bed wetting?

-Firstly it’s important to remember that bed wetting is not your fault, so there is no need to feel guilty or embarrassed.
-If bed-wetting is happening frequently it’s important to see your doctor.
-You must clearly state that your problem is wetting the bed and don’t pass it off as cystitis or some other urine problem – the doctor’s guesswork doesn’t usually pay off!
+Firstly, it’s important to remember that bed wetting is not your fault, so there is no need to feel guilty or embarrassed.
+If bed wetting is happening frequently, it’s important to see your doctor.
+You must clearly state that your problem is wetting the bed and don’t pass it off as cystitis or another urine problem – the doctor’s guesswork doesn’t usually pay off!
 It’s recommended that you keep a diary detailing your bed wetting patterns 2-3 weeks prior to visiting your doctor.

 Sometimes wetting the bed can be a sign of a more serious problem – read this article to find out when you should visit your GP.